WildernessLabs/Netduino.Foundation/docs/API/LEDs/PwmLed/index.md

 # Example

-The following example pulses an LED between 15% brightness to 100% brightness.
+The following example alternates between blinking and pulsing an LED:

 ## Code